carpentries-incubator/life-sciences-workshop/_episodes/06-spreadsheets-introduction.md

 #### **Example 3** - 'University of Toledo Loses $2.4 Million in Projected Revenue' (The Toledo Blade)

 *"UT officials have discovered an internal budgeting error that means they will have $2.4 million less to work with than anticipated.
-The mistake—a typo in a formula that led officials to overestimate projected revenue—was found Tuesday"*
+The mistake - typo in a formula that led officials to overestimate projected revenue - was found Tuesday"*

 There is even an online list of [spreadsheet horror stories](http://www.eusprig.org/horror-stories.htm) by the The European Spreadsheet Risks Interest Group (EuSpRIG), along with a growing body of literature around the details of such errors (e.g. [Rajalingham, K., Chadwick, D. R., & Knight, B. (2008).
 Classification of spreadsheet errors. arXiv preprint arXiv:0805.4224.](https://arxiv.org/abs/0805.4224)).

 So, when are spreadsheets the answer?
 And in those situations, how best should they be used?

+Spreadsheets are excellent tools for data entry and this is perhaps the most common reason for using them.

-Spreadsheets are excellent at giving you a quick visual picture of your data.
+Beyond that, spreadsheets are excellent at giving you a quick visual picture of your data.
 Further, they give the ability to change figures and then see the immediate effects (so called **'What-if' analysis**).
 They're also simple to use and ubiquitous, used for scientific experiments in schools from an early age.